Gelli de Belen

-Anna Gianelli Yap de Belen-Rivera, more commonly known as Gelli de Belen, is a Filipino actress and television host.
+Anna Gianelli Yap de Belen-Rivera, more commonly known as Gelli de Belen (born May 25, 1973), is a Filipino actress.

 She is known for her role as a host of SiS, a daytime television program that ran on GMA Network from 2001 to 2010.

 Early life

 The younger sister of actress and television presenter Janice de Belen, she began her career in show business at the age of 8.
-Her mother was heavily involved in her early career (where she was often included on set for tapings and shootings), and as a result, her reputation developed alongside Gelli De Belen's career.
+Her mother was heavily involved in her early career (where she was often included on set for tapings and shootings), and as a result, her reputation developed alongside Gelli de Belen's career.

 Personal life

-De Belen married Filipino recording artist and actor Ariel Rivera in 1997.
-Together they have two children: Joaquín Andrés (born January 29, 1999) and Julio Alessandro (born November 6, 2000).
+de Belen married Filipino recording artist and actor Ariel Rivera in 1997.
+They have two children.

 On March 19, 2016, her mother Susan de Belen died of cardiac arrest at the age of 67.
-In an interview with the Philippine Entertainment Portal, Gelli De Belen expressed how she felt, saying “I mean, of course, it hurts.
-My mom was only sixty-seven. [...]
-But at some point, it's not your decision, it's not your call anymore."

-As of 2019, Gelli De Belen and her immediate family currently reside primarily in Canada.
+As of 2019, de Belen and her immediate family live primarily in Canada.

+Philanthropy

+de Belen has a rare blood type of RH Negative which she regularly donates on Philippine Red Cross.
+She has been recognized as one of the Blood Galloners by the organization.